 “Then Jesus told His disciples, “If anyone would come after Me, he must deny himself and take up his cross and follow Me” ~ Matthew 16:24

-Such a paradigm is completely contrary to the way of the world.
+Such a paradigm of self denial is completely contrary to the way of the world.
 The world scoffs at such a lifestyle, and the world despises those who refuse to partake in its festive celebrations; In fact, the world absolutely hates Jesus, that is the true Jesus, and His true followers.
 Indeed, the world hates the truth, hates the light, and hates the Gospel.

 Yet the world loves Christmas!
 Actually, the world not just loves Christmas, the world is head-over-heals-fanatical about Christmas!